Gladiator, Hadrian1900, Rome, SPQR

 24 January AD 119 – Hadrian celebrates his 43rd birthday in Rome with gladiatorial games (#Hadrian1900)

 On 24 January AD 119, Hadrian celebrated his 43rd birthday in Rome, the first he spent in the capital as emperor.
-The emperor put on a gladiatorial show that lasted six successive days to mark the occasion.
-Dio Cassius and the Historia Augusta reported that many wild animals were slaughtered, including one hundred lions and one… Continue reading 24 January AD 119 – Hadrian celebrates his 43rd birthday in Rome with gladiatorial games (#Hadrian1900)
+The emperor put on a gladiatorial show lasting six consecutive days to mark the occasion.
+Dio Cassius and the Historia Augusta reported that many wild animals were slaughtered, including 100 lions and 100 lionesses.… Continue reading 24 January AD 119 – Hadrian celebrates his 43rd birthday in Rome with gladiatorial games (#Hadrian1900)

 Archaeology Travel, Gladiator, Museum, Roman art, Roman Mosaic, Spain